choefele/CCHMapClusterController/README.md

 pod "CCHMapClusterController"
 ```

-## Customizing annotation views
+## Customizing annotations

-Your code can customize titles and subtitles of the clustered annotations by setting itself as `CCHMapClusterControllerDelegate` and implementing two delegate methods.
+Clustered annotations are of type `CCHMapClusterAnnotation`.
+Your code can customize their titles and subtitles by registering as a `CCHMapClusterControllerDelegate` with `CCHMapClusterController` and implementing two delegate methods.
 Here is an example:

 ```Objective-C
 - (NSString *)mapClusterController:(CCHMapClusterController *)mapClusterController